Starting v258 systemd-journal-upload custom HTTP headers and compression are supported

 .

-do not contain fields with high number or unbound number of unique values,
+Please make sure that the log stream fields passed to -journald.streamFields do not contain fields with high number or unbound number of unique values,

-since this may lead to high cardinality issues
+since this may lead to

 .

-if you have templated units with non-static instances
+This can happen with _SYSTEMD_UNIT if you have templated units with non-static instances

-or if you have a .socket
+such as systemd-coredump@.service or if you have a .socket unit with Accept=yes.

 The following Journald fields are also good candidates for stream fields: